Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * An additional template for managing the tree in a hierarchy view.
 * An additional view plug-in for including the Zikula tree JavaScript.
-* An additional template included in display pages for showing different types of relatives.
+* An additional template included in display pages for showing different types of relatives (parents, children, and so on).
 * Some ajax functions used by the hierarchy view.
 * For closure: separate classes for the closure entities.